DaniloDuque/8-puzzle/README.md

 ## Usage

-To use the 8-puzzle solver, modify the `main` function in `8PuzzleSolver.cpp` with your desired initial state, and run the program.
+To use the 8-puzzle solver, modify the `main` function in `PuzzleSolver.cpp` with your desired initial state, and run the program.
 The solution path and its length will be displayed.

 ```cpp
 int main() {